Phone: +33 1 6072 4853

-Andrew Shipilov is Professor of Strategy and Akzo Nobel Fellow at INSEAD.
-Professor Shipilov received a prestigious Emerging Scholar Award from the Strategic Management Society in 2014.
-He is an expert in the areas of strategy, innovation and networks.
-His current academic research examines how social networks, strategic alliances and partnerships affect firms' competitive advantage.
+Andrew Shipilov is a Professor of Strategy and the Akzo Nobel Fellow of Strategic Management at INSEAD.
+In 2014, Professor Shipilov received a prestigious Emerging Scholar Award from the Strategic Management Society.
+He is an expert in the areas of strategy, innovation, and networks.
+His current academic research examines how social networks, strategic alliances, and partnerships affect firm's competitive advantage.

 His newest book is Network Advantage: How to Unlock Value from Your Alliances and Partnerships.
-Access the book's website here
+He has a blog on Networks and Innovation.

-At INSEAD, Prof. Shipilov teaches and directs executive education programs on competitive strategy, collaborative strategy and Blue Ocean Strategy.
-Starting from 2010 he is a director of INSEAD Blue Ocean Strategy Open Enrolment Program.
+At INSEAD, Professor Shipilov teaches and directs Executive Education programmes on competitive strategy, collaborative strategy, and Blue Ocean Strategy.
+From 2010, he is an Academic Director of the INSEAD Blue Ocean Strategy open programme.

-Prof. Shipilov's work has been published at the leading management journals including Academy of Management Journal, Administrative Science Quarterly, Organization Science, Social Networks, Strategic Organization, Industrial and Corporate Change, Managerial and Decision Economics.
-He also published in Harvard Business Review, MIT Sloan Management Review and Talent Management Magazine.
+Professor Shipilov's work has been published in the leading management journals including the Academy of Management Journal, Administrative Science Quarterly, Organization Science, Social Networks, Strategic Organization, Industrial and Corporate Change, Managerial and Decision Economics.
+He also published in Harvard Business Review, MIT Sloan Management Review, and Talent Management Magazine.

-Andrew is an editorial board member of Strategic Management Journal and Strategic Organization, two premier journals in strategy.
+He is an editorial board member of the Strategic Management Journal and the Strategic Organization, two premier journals in strategy.

 His research received prizes from the Academy of Management, the leading international association of management researchers.

 - BOOKS - Network Advantage: How to Unlock Value From Your Alliances and Partnerships - Wiley